 A star among legends, Tasha Cobbs Leonard made her first singing appearance in a church choir when she replaced an absent member.

 Her first EP with EMI, Grace, was an instant success.
-Grace reached the Top Gospel Album, and two of her singles in that album “Break Every Chain” and “For Your Glory” reached #1 on the Hot Gospel Song charts.
+It reached the Top Gospel Album, and two of her singles in that album, “Break Every Chain” and “For Your Glory,” reached #1 on the Hot Gospel Song charts.

-As of this writing, she currently co-pastors a congregation with her record producer husband, Kenneth Leonard.
+As of this writing, she continues to create gospel music and also co-pastors a congregation in South Carolina with her record producer husband, Kenneth Leonard.

 21. Johnny Cash